digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

 * **Access to Configuration Files**

-    You are able to edit and change the configuration files of your production system.
+    You are able to edit and change the configuration files of your production system if necessary.

 * **Patch Release Process**